mriiiron/salvia/README.md

 # SalviaJS

 A fast and easy blog framework featuring minimum building.
-Only some optional configurations would be built, and posts in Markdown would be parsed on-the-fly.
+Only metadata of posts need to be built.
+Posts in Markdown would be parsed on-the-fly.

 ![Sage](./assets/sage.jpg)